joshf/Indication/README.markdown

 The script is called like this: /get.php?id=mydownload1

+Replace ID with the ID name/number of your URL, for example: http://yoursite.com/SHTracker/get.php?id=mydownload1

 So instead of linking to http://yoursite.com/some/directory/mydownload1.zip, link to http://yoursite.com/SHTracker/get.php?id=mydownload1

 This script can also be called via $_POST just set the name of the form to id and the value to the id you wish to download